Elul-Asfaha/To-Do-list/README.md

 i wanted to create a new component to display the tasks, which makes it easier to use the react-router-dom to switch between addTasks component and display component

 i had to create a separate input handler for each inputs so i can clearly define what type of event i am expecting from those inputs

+i had trouble implementing localstorage because of the setTask in handleSubmit function located in home.tsx. it wouldnt set the localstorage with the latest state. but i fixed it by imprementing the proper way to setState